The Origins of the Sterile Cockpit Rule

 Wearables monitoring pilot focus could alert to wandering attention.
 Besides, virtual assistants handling non-critical queries free up mental space.

-Consequently, the future blends human discipline with smart support.
+so, the future blends human discipline with smart support.

 The Big Idea: Focus Saves Lives